-Solitaire is also known as Klondike.
+Solitaire is also known as Klondike or Patience.
 There are two versions known as one card and three card respectively depending on how many cards are taken from the Stock at one time.

 This is the one card version of Klondike Solitaire.
 The three card version is here.